Which is the Best State to Form an LLC?

 What is an LLC?

-The limited liability company occupies the middle ground between the formalities of a corporation and the simplicity of a sole proprietorship or general partnership.
 The most common reason to form an LLC is the way this business structure provides personal asset protection.
 If your LLC is sued, creditors are limited to pursuing your business assets, while your personal assets like your house, car, and bank accounts are protected.
 If you own a sole proprietorship or a general partnership, this is not the case.

 The formation process for an LLC is much less expensive and complicated than that of a corporation, and ongoing maintenance is considerably simpler as well.
 In addition, LLC owners get to choose how they want their businesses to be taxed.
 You can either choose pass-through taxation like a partnership ― which avoids the double taxation of most corporations, in which your profits are taxed both on your corporate return and your personal return ― or you can elect C corporation or S corporation taxation.